-Current Industry Conditions- Our Chemicals Segment started 2021 with average TiO2 selling prices 3% lower than at the beginning of 2020 and our Chemicals Segment's average TiO2 selling prices at the end of the first quarter of 2021 were 1% higher than the end of 2020.
-Our Chemicals Segment experienced higher sales volumes in its North American and Latin American markets, partially offset by lower sales volumes in its European market in the first three months of 2021 as compared to the same period of 2020.
+Current Industry Conditions - Our Chemicals Segment started 2021 with average TiO2 selling prices 3% lower than at the beginning of 2020.
+Average TiO2 selling prices were 3% higher in the second quarter of 2021 as compared to the second quarter of 2020 and 1% higher in the first six months of 2021 as compared to the first six months of 2020.
+Average TiO2 selling prices at the end of the second quarter of 2021 were 4% higher than the end of 2020.
+Our Chemicals Segment experienced higher sales volumes in all major markets in the first six months of 2021 as compared to the same period of 2020 primarily due to the COVID-19 related demand contraction in 2020 which was most acute in the second quarter of 2020.

-Our Chemicals Segment operated its production facilities at overall average capacity utilization rates of 97% in the first quarter of 2021 compared to 95% in the first quarter of 2020.
-Due to the phase-out of sulfate production at one of its facilities in the fourth quarter of 2020, our Chemicals Segment's production volumes were 1% lower in the first quarter of 2021 as compared to the first quarter of 2020.
+Our Chemicals Segment operated its production facilities at overall average capacity utilization rates of 99% in the first six months of 2021 compared to 95% in the first six months of 2020.
+Our Chemicals Segment's TiO2 production volumes were higher in the first six months of 2021 as compared to the first six months of 2020 due to higher anticipated demand and corresponding adjustments to planned production levels in 2020 as a result of the COVID-19 pandemic.